REC Prompt-to-Video Playground

 System Requirements

 ComfyDirector runs locally if you have enough GPU headroom.
-The lighter templates start around 8GB VRAM, while the newest LTX 2.3 routes start at 32GB and the direct LTX Cinematic workflow is aimed at 48GB-class cards.
-Most of the hands-on testing so far has been on an RTX 5090.
+The lighter templates start around 8GB VRAM.
+The newest LTX 2.3 I2V and lip-sync routes are best treated as external/self-hosted 32GB+ workflows today, while the managed Docker/WSL runtime remains below recommendation for the heaviest LTX 2.3 paths.
+Most hands-on validation has been on an RTX 5090.

 Read detailed Hardware Guide